Code-Institute-Submissions/marctell92-edmfestivalseu-ms2_MarResub/docs/README.md

 This website aims to give a festival lights feeling.
 Creative design has been applied in order to adapt to this look and feel.

-- Colors:
+- Colors: #4e1f32, #e78ba8, #dedede
-- Fonts: Chakra Petch and
+- Fonts: Chakra Petch and Bai Jamjuree
 - Images
     - The Hero image aims to set the color palette of the website and give a festival crowd feeling.
-    - Country images aim to allow the user to identify hich country is going to be selected..
+    - Country images aim to allow the user to identify hich country is going to be selected.
+    - Festival images aim to reflect the ambience on each festival.

+    ## Features
+### Existing Features
+- Responsive on all devices: allows the user to navigate comfortably on the page regardless of the device type used.
+- Navigation Bar and hamburger: allows the user to navigate through the web sections and pages with ease.
+- Countries section: allows the user to interactively search festivals by country.
+- "Get in touch" form: allows the user to contact with EDMfestivalsEU.
+- Map: allows user to locate each festival.
+- Footer: allows users to access the different social media channels of EDMfestivalsEU.

+### Features Left to Implement
+- Other languages page version.
+- "Subscribe to Newsletter" submission form on a separate page.
+- Video section of festivals
+- Iframe with the last Instagram posts by Elsewhere.

+## Technologies Used
+### Languages
+- HTML5
+- CSS3
+- Javascript

+### Frameworks, Libraries & Programs Used
+- [Github](https://github.com/): used to store the projects code.
+- [Gitpod](https://gitpod.io/workspaces): used for version control.
+- [Bootstrap v5.0.0.](https://getbootstrap.com/docs/5.0/getting-started/introduction/): used to assist with the responsiveness and styling of the website.
+- [Balsamiq](https://balsamiq.com/): used for wireframe design.
+- [jQuery v3.5.1](https://jquery.com/): used to implement interactivity on the page.
+- [Google Maps API](https://developers.google.com/maps): used to render map with festival locations.
+- [EmailJS](https://www.emailjs.com/): used to connect "Get in touch form" with email.